-The financial statements for the year ended 31 December 2023 have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS).
+The financial statements for the year ended 31 December 2024 have been prepared in accordance with IFRS Accounting Standards as adopted by the European Union and with Part 9 of Book 2 of the Netherlands Civil Code.

-To the best of our knowledge, and in accordance with the applicable reporting principles of International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Netherlands Civil Code, the Financial Statements gives a true and fair view of the assets, liabilities, financial position and Statement of Income of the Company and the Company's Management Board Report includes a fair view of the development and performance of the business and the position of the Company, together with a description of the principal opportunities and risks associated with the expected development of the Company.
+To the best of our knowledge, and in accordance with the applicable reporting principles of IFRS Accounting Standards as adopted by the European Union and with Part 9 of Book 2 of the Netherlands Civil Code, the Financial Statements give a true and fair view of the assets, liabilities, financial position and Statement of Income of the Company and the Company's Management Board Report includes a fair view of the development and performance of the business and the position of the Company, together with a description of the principal opportunities and risks associated with the expected development of the Company.